StephenB-24/UninformedSearch/README.md

 <h2>What is uninformed search?</h2>

-Given a start node in a graph, an uninformed search will look for a goal node.
-However, he algorithm is not allowed/capable of determining/predicting how close to the goal it is.
+Given a start node in a graph, an uninformed search algorithm will look for a goal node.
+However, the algorithm is not allowed/capable of determining/predicting how close to the goal it is.
 The efforts made by the algorithm are not directed by a score, or any similar concept.

 An example of this would be placing a person in a country they know nothing about, and asking them to find a specific city without asking for directions or any other geological information.